sireenakoum/IOC-INVESTIGATION-TOOL/README.md

 # 🛡️ IOC Investigation Tool

-> Built during my cybersecurity internship — a threat intelligence tool that hunts down malicious IPs, domains, and file hashes so analysts don't have to do it manually.
+>A threat intelligence tool that hunts down malicious IPs, domains, and file hashes so analysts don't have to do it manually.

 ---